niranjan1052/Booksup---Android-Marketplace-app/README.md

 presentation a couple of times to groups of five to ten people.

 ## A note on reusing code ##
-You are free to reuse any code from Module 2 or Module 4 if you desire to.
+You are free to reuse any code from module 2 or module 4 if you desire to.
-However, __this will reduce our evaluation of the technical difficulty of your project__ so you will need to attempt something more technically challenging overall to achieve the same grade.
+However, __this will reduce our evaluation of the technical ambition of your project__ so you will need to attempt something more technically challenging overall to achieve the same grade.